taakcloud/taakcloud.github.io/_posts/2023-05-12-use-cdn-to-bypass-ip-blocking.markdown

 ### Bonus #2 (restart trojan-go service every hour)

-You may notice your client may have difficulty to connect to the service, and in my case restarting the service was enough to fix them.
+You may notice your client may have difficulty to connect to the service sometimes, and in my case restarting the service was enough to fix them.

 {% highlight shell %}
 crontab -e